huss-osman/linux-fundamentals/bash-scripting/fundamentals/09-conditionals.md

 ---

 ## Reflection
-Conditionals made scripts more intelligent and robust by enabling branching logic, validation, and safe automation instead of blindly executing commands.
+**Conditionals** made scripts more intelligent and robust by enabling branching logic, validation, and safe automation instead of blindly executing commands.
+By evaluating conditions before taking action, scripts can respond dynamically to errors, user input, or system state, improving reliability and control.